-When we start learning about Bitcoin, most of us consume lots of content and hear references to prices in USD, major international exchanges like Coinbase & Binance, OTC desks, brokers and other Bitcoin services, almost all of which will be overseas based.
+When we start learning about Bitcoin, most of us consume lots of content and hear references to USD prices and mentions of international exchanges.
+There isn't much New Zealand news on the worldwide Bitcoin scene.

-You’ve probably heard of Bitcoin exchanges before, these are platforms (usually companies, but not always) where you create an account, deposit some money and buy some Bitcoin.
-Just like Stock Exchanges, except they’re dealing in Bitcoin, not shares.
-You have an account balance on the exchange, which shows how much Bitcoin you have with them.
+Bitcoin exchanges are platforms where you create an account, deposit money and buy bitcoin.
+They operate in similar ways to Stock Exchanges or brokers, except they’re dealing in bitcoin, not shares.
+You have an account balance on the exchange which shows how much bitcoin or fiat currency you have with them.

-Exchanges often offer all kinds of exotic trading services such as derivatives, swaps and limit orders.
+Exchanges can also offer other trading services such as derivatives, swaps and limit orders.
 These are trading shops and they make their money by keeping you on the platform trading as much as possible, so they like to keep you entertained with all the latest bells and whistles.

-The major exchanges are all overseas based, but that doesn’t stop Kiwis from creating accounts and buying Bitcoin on global platforms like Coinbase and Binance.
+The major bitcoin exchanges are all overseas based but that doesn’t stop Kiwis from creating accounts and buying Bitcoin on global platforms like Coinbase or Swan.
 You can even trade in NZD on some, others will require you to exchange into USD before making your purchase.

 What’s the difference between a Bitcoin Exchange and a Bitcoin Broker?

-Just like an account with your Stockbroker, on a Bitcoin Exchange you have an account where you can see your balance and you can make trades yourself from within your account.
-If it’s an exchange with multiple coins (known in the trade as a Shitcoin Casino) you will be able to trade between dirty Fiat, Bitcoin and other Crypto currencies.
+Just like an account with your stockbroker, on a Bitcoin Exchange you have an account where you can see your balance and make trades from within your account.
+If it’s an exchange with multiple coins you will be able to trade between NZD, bitcoin and other crypto currencies.

 Bitcoin Brokers in New Zealand

-A Bitcoin Broker is a little different, you have an account but no balance.
-You use the broker to execute your orders but they never hold the Bitcoin, it gets sent automatically to your own Bitcoin address.
-They are basically a retail shop where you buy Bitcoin.
+A Bitcoin broker is a little different, you have an account but no balance in either NZD or bitcoin.
+You use the broker to execute your orders but they never hold the bitcoin, it gets sent automatically to your own bitcoin wallet.
+They are basically a retail shop where you buy bitcoin.

-The process is: set up an account; place your order; send money & receiving address and receive Bitcoin to your own wallet.
-At no time does the broker hold your Bitcoin, but they do hold your cash while the transaction is being processed.
-You can often view or even export your order history from a broker.
+The process is: set up an account; place your order; send money & receiving address and receive bitcoin to your own wallet.
+At no time does the broker hold your Bitcoin, but they do hold your cash for a short time while the transaction is being processed.
+It is important to understand how long they hold your money and what's required before you receive your bitcoin.

-There are a number of advantages to buying from Brokers, they never hold your Bitcoin so there is no custody risk and as you need to send them an address to receive your Bitcoin you learn how to set up a wallet and store your own keys early.
+There are a number of advantages to buying from brokers, they never hold your bitcoin so there is no custody risk and as you need to provide an address to receive your Bitcoin you learn how to set up a wallet and store your own bitcoin early.
 This is what we call “self custody” and a very important distinction in the Bitcoin world, but more about that later.

-An example of an Online Bitcoin Broker in New Zealand is Easy Crypto.
+An example of an online Bitcoin broker in New Zealand is Lightning Pay.

 Are there any other ways to buy Bitcoin in New Zealand?